Actions & Inputs

 Icon Button

-The Icon Button component has the same options, behaviours, and properties as the Button component, but with a single icon positioned in the centre of the container.
+The icon button has the same options, behaviours and properties as the button, but with a single icon in the centre of the container.

 Button as a link